-- a) The Advisory Group shall meet on a regular basis as determined by the nominated Group members. - b) All meeting dates are to be provided to Councillors in the 'Wanneroo Wrap' and in the City's Corporate Calendar. - c) A Notice of Meetings including an agenda will be circulated to the Advisory Group members at least 72 hours prior to each meeting where possible.
-Agendas and minutes are also to be circulated to all elected members at the same time that copies are normally provided to appointed Council delegates. - d) The Chairperson shall ensure that minutes of all meetings are kept and that copies are made available to all Advisory Group members and Elected Members of Council as soon as is practicable after the meeting.
-The minutes are to be available for public inspection. - e) Copies of all minutes are to be forwarded electronically through TRIM the City's electronic record keeping system to Governance for filing in the Councillors Reading Room. - f) All agenda and minute documentation is to be generated through Council's InfoCouncil software reporting system. - g) An Advisory Group decision will have effect if it is supported by general consensus of the meeting, or through a vote made by simple majority.
+- a) The Advisory Group shall meet on a regular basis as determined by the nominated Group members. - b) All meeting dates are to be provided to Council Members in the 'Wanneroo Wrap' and in the City's Corporate Calendar. - c) A Notice of Meetings including an agenda will be circulated to the Advisory Group members at least 72 hours prior to each meeting where possible.
+Agendas and minutes are also to be circulated to all Council Members at the same time. - d) The Chairperson shall ensure that minutes of all meetings are kept and that copies are made available to all Advisory Group members as soon as is practicable after the meeting.
+The minutes are to be available for public inspection. - e) Copies of all minutes are to be forwarded electronically to Council Members and uploaded to the Council Members Portal. - f) All agenda and minute documentation is to be generated through Council's InfoCouncil software reporting system. - g) An Advisory Group decision will have effect if it is supported by general consensus of the meeting, or through a vote made by simple majority.
 A simple majority is the agreement of not less than half of the votes present at the meeting. - h) In the event that a vote is taken, all endorsed members of the Advisory Group will have one vote.
-The Chairperson will have the casting vote and simple majority will prevail. - 5.2 Quorum:
+The Chairperson will have the casting vote and simple majority will prevail.

+5.2 Quorum: